 In more recent times the most celebrated Club composer was Sir Lennox Berkeley, also President for many years until his death in 1989.
 His works were, and still are, regularly performed at the Club.
 Other recent Club composers whose works are still performed include Mervyn Horder, Ronald Chamberlain, Hugh Wood and Tony Noakes.

-A small number of current members are active composers and a Club Composers concert has been a regular feature for many years.
+A small number of current members are active composers and a Club Composers concert was an occasional feature for many years.
 Some members have also turned their hands to composition for a particular occasion.
 1999 saw both the Club centenary and the centenary of Elgar's Enigma Variations, which was marked by a number of Club composers writing new 'Enigma' variations for various chamber ensembles.
 In 2009 the 2000th Club concert was celebrated with an orchestral work by Tony Summers which included themes from chamber works performed at the very first concert in March 1900.

 In 1999 the Club marked its centenary with, amongst other events, a chamber music competition with a prize awarded for a new work.
 This was won by the (now well established) composer Tansy Davies for her composition Ocean, a septet for strings, wind and piano.

 Presidents of the Club

 Edward Dent (1937-1957)

 Rev Edmund Fellowes